Victoria, Texas

 Victoria is located 30 miles inland from the Gulf of Mexico.
-Victoria is a two-hour drive from Corpus Christi, Houston, San Antonio, and Austin.
+It is a two-hour drive from Corpus Christi, Houston, San Antonio, and Austin.

-Victoria is named for General Guadalupe Victoria, who became the first president of independent Mexico.
-Victoria is the cathedral city of the Roman Catholic Diocese of Victoria in Texas.
+The city is named for General Guadalupe Victoria, who became the first president of independent Mexico.
+It is the cathedral city of the Roman Catholic Diocese of Victoria in Texas.

 History

 The city of Guadalupe Victoria was founded in 1824 by Martín De León, a Mexican empresario, in honor of Guadalupe Victoria, the first President of the Republic of Mexico.
 Victoria was initially part of De León's Colony, which had been founded that same year.
 By 1834, the town had a population of approximately 300.

 During the Texas Revolution, Guadalupe Victoria contributed soldiers and supplies to pro-revolutionary forces.
 However, after James Fannin was defeated by the Mexican army at the Battle of Coleto, the town was occupied by Mexican forces.
 After Santa Anna was defeated at the Battle of San Jacinto, the town's Mexican residents were driven out by Anglo settlers, who renamed it Victoria.

 In 1840, a Comanche raid on nearby Linnville killed many residents of the town.
 A cholera outbreak occurred in 1846.

 During the mid-19th century, the city developed a large population of European immigrants, particularly Germans.
 By the turn of the 20th century, Victoria was experiencing rapid population growth thanks to its position as a regional trade center.
-The city's advantageous proximity to Gulf Coast ports, the larger cities of San Antonio, Austin, and Corpus Christi, and prosperous industries in agriculture and petrochemicals solidified its prominence.
+The city's advantageous proximity to Gulf Coast ports, the larger cities of Austin, Corpus Christi, Houston, and San Antonio, and prosperous industries in agriculture and petrochemicals solidified its prominence.

-The University of Houston–Victoria was founded in 1971 and remains there today.
+Texas A&M University–Victoria was founded in 1971 as the University of Houston–Victoria Center and remains there today.

+In 2017, the Victoria Islamic Center mosque was destroyed by an arson attack.
+A 25-year-old Victoria man was convicted of the crime and sentenced to prison.
+A documentary film, A Town Called Victoria, was produced about the incident.